 By the mid 1970’s, David was among the ranks of the ‘Pontefract & District Caledonian Society Pipe Band, eventually becoming the band Secretary and Quartermaster.
-In 1983, he took part in a series of Military Tattoos in Denmark where both ‘Pontefract’ & ‘City of Newcastle’ bands played alongside the pipes & drums of the ‘King’s Own Scottish Borderers,’ and the ‘Black Watch.’
+In 1983, he took part in a series of Military Tattoos in Denmark where ‘Pontefract’ & ‘City of Newcastle’ pipe bands teamed up to play alongside the pipes & drums of the ‘King’s Own Scottish Borderers,’ and the ‘Black Watch.’

-In his days at boarding school, he was fortunate enough to have an English Master who was an ex-Captain in the Royal Highlanders, The Black Watch, who lost no time in finding a set of bagpipes for David to play in the school Corps.
+In his days at boarding school, he was fortunate enough to have an English Master who was an ex-Captain in the Royal Highlanders (The Black Watch), who lost no time in finding a set of bagpipes for David to play in the school Corps.
 Later at university in Leeds, he met with a mentor and piping expert Donald MacKenzie (known as Willie), who took him for instruction.
 Donald Iain Mackenzie had been Piper & First Footman to the Marchioness of Londonderry for twelve years prior to World War II and was a winner of the Gold Medal at the Argyllshire Gathering in 1936 and was a very prolific winner at many other gatherings also.
-His time at University also brought contact with the Pipe Band of the Scottish Regimental Association of Yorkshire (The Yorkshire Jocks),
+His time at University also brought contact with the Pipe Band of the Scottish Regimental Association of Yorkshire (The Yorkshire Jocks), some members of which were looking to form a new band.
+In those early days he became involved as a Highland dancer with the newly formed “City of Leeds Pipe Band” where he took instruction

-becoming a piper in the ranks of the newly formed band.
-He became Pipe Corporal and was among the ranks of pipers when the band lifted the coveted grade 4 championship at the Cowal Highland Gathering in 1969.
-During the late sixties, he was selected to be a pupil of William M. MacDonald (“The Muich”) who was a piper and teacher of great renown, having won the Gold Medal at both the Argyllshire Gathering and the Northern Meeting in 1955, plus the clasp the following year.
-David benefited greatly from this relationship through an impressive tutorage pedigree.
+1968.
+During the late sixties, he was selected to be a pupil of William M. MacDonald (“The Muich”) who was a piper and teacher of great distinction and renown, having won the Gold Medal at both the Argyllshire Gathering and the Northern Meeting in 1955, plus the clasp the following year.
+David benefited greatly from this relationship through an impressive tutorage pedigree. (click to see)